ARM-software/psa-api/doc/storage/appendix/sra.rst

 ^^^^^

 :security-goal:`CONFIDENTIALITY`
   An adversary is unable to disclose Stored Data that belongs to a different Stored Data Owner.
+A legitimate owner can guarantee their data has not been exposed.

 :security-goal:`INTEGRITY`
-  An adversary is unable to modify Stored Data that belongs to a different Stored Data Owner.
+  An adversary is unable to modify Stored Data that belongs to a different Stored Data Owner, to a value that was not previously stored by the Stored Data Owner.
+A legitimate owner can guarantee that data returned is a value they have stored.

 :security-goal:`CURRENCY`
-  An adversary is unable to modify Stored Data that belongs to a different Stored Data Owner, including replacing it with a value that was not previously stored by the Stored Data Owner.
+  An adversary is unable to modify Stored Data that belongs to a different Stored Data Owner.
+The legitimate owner can guarantee that data returned is the most recent value that have stored.

 Adversarial models
 ^^^^^^^^^^^^^^^^^^